BioforestChain/developer.bfmeta.com/en/Tutorial/Node_manager_tutorial/index.md

 ## Summary

 Blockchain technology is constantly developing and improving, and our node manager function is also being continuously optimized.
 This operation manual is the first official release date, and it will be updated and revised at any time in the future.
-Please pay attention to the BfchainMeta developer official platform to obtain the latest information.
+Please pay attention to the BFMeta developer official platform to obtain the latest information.